Well, not really. This blog is about the ride. But since I’m the one doing the pedaling, indulge me for a minute or two… or five. Whatever.

 So, in 2012 I had major lower back surgery- a laminectomy of L1 through L6 (I have an extra lumbar vertebrae) and S1.
 The surgery was textbook successful but it did not relieve some issues that the docs thought that it should have.
 In the spring of 2013 they found out why- my neck was actually worse off than my lower back had been.
 Arthritic changes had already completely fused C6 to C7 and there was significant narrowing of the spinal canal.
 In May, 2013, I had a fusion of C3, C4, and C5 to the aforementioned C6-C7 and a laminectomy of the entire area.
 That makes me, I guess, officially a bobblehead.
 The surgery again went extremely well and completely stopped the lower back and upper leg spasms that I had been suffering.
 The neuropathy was pretty much eliminated in my arms and right leg, but my left leg and in particular my left foot continues to suffer from numbness and tingling most of the time, probably as the result of an auto accident in which I was involved in 1990 that left me with a femoral nail from hip to knee and a cobbled together left kneecap.

 But stuff happens.
 One of the training events for the AT was a planned walk by my wife and me the length of the 102 mile/165 kilometer Cotswold Way in England.
 We did that in September and October of 2014.
-I found quickly that walking over distance up and down steep grades of the Cotswolds- grades comparable, but presenting far less elevation change, to the ones I would encounter on the AT- just beat the living hell out of my knees and caused excruciating pain.
+I found quickly that walking over distance up and down steep grades of the Cotswolds- climbs comparable, but presenting far less elevation change, to the ones I would encounter on the AT- just beat the living hell out of my knees and caused excruciating pain.
 A visit to my orthopedist following our return confirmed the conclusion I had informally reached- that my days of medium and high impact physical activity were pretty much over.
 Bicycling, however, remained in the cards.
 Except…

 Except that our younger adopted son, who was close to turning 16, was facing some very difficult challenges at the time.
 Heather and I decided, with the pressure of getting ready for the AT no longer a factor, that I would defer the bike ride until the situation with our son was resolved.
 By the time it did, though, Heather was experiencing a health crisis of her own.

-So there you have it.
+So, for now, there you have it.
 Hope you enjoy the ride.